erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 A function returns when it reaches the end of its statement block or when a *return* statement is encountered.
 When using the *return* statement a return value can be explicitly specified.
 Without this statement, or when using just *return* the return value is considered to be integer 0.
 The return value of a function can be used immediately, so a function can appear everywhere where a variable can appear.
 Any data type can be returned by a function, including lists and strings.
 Variables are defined within the scope of a function.
 Any variable defined outside of a function is considered global.
 Functions are always defined globally.
 ##### Importing modules
 Via the *import* statement program code from other files can be loaded.
 The code in any file which is imported is executed immediately.
 Its functions are added to the global list and any statement or declaration outside a function definition is executed.
 A module will only be imported once, repeated calls importing an already imported file have no effect.
+Imports can be nested.
 ```
 str file = "file1.ext"